yogaharshanivetha-ship-it/Ex.No.4/README.md

-# Ex.No.4-Scenario-Based Report Development Utilizing Diverse Prompting Techniques
+# Ex.No.4-EXP 4 Generate the Prompt and eveluate that for follwoing prompt types - Comparative Analysis Prompt Experiential Perspective Prompt - Everyday Functioning Prompts - Universal Prompt Structures Prompt Refinements- Prompt Size Limitations.
 ### DATE:
 ### REGISTER NUMBER :
-### Aim: To design an AI-powered chatbot that assists customers in resolving issues related to product troubleshooting, order tracking, and general inquiries.
-The chatbot should handle various customer queries efficiently while maintaining a conversational and user-friendly tone.
-In this experiment, we will employ different prompt patterns to guide the development process of the chatbot, ranging from basic task-oriented prompts to more complex, persona-driven prompts.
-Case study 2 with Comparative Analysis Prompt, Universal Prompt, Structures Prompt Refinements and Prompt Size Limitations
+### Aim: To write the prompt for the following prompt types and ompare that with differenet AI tools and evaluate that using any one evaluation method (eg. Rubrics).
+1.Comparative Analysis Prompt 2.
+Experiential Perspective Prompt 3.
+Everyday Functioning Prompts 4.
+Universal Prompt Structures Prompt Refinements 5.
+Prompt Size Limitations design an AI

-### Explanation - Any one use case from Unit 5 and generate the report for that with the unit 2 Prompt type
+### Explanation - Any one use case from Unit 5 and write the prompt for that with the unit 2 Prompt types given above.

 Procedure:
 1. Define the Scenario and Use Case:
 Scenario:
 The manufacturing industry is looking to reduce manual monitoring and increase efficiency through automation.
 The system will utilize IoT devices and embedded controllers to automate equipment, monitor performance, and enable predictive maintenance.
 The goal is to streamline the production process, minimize downtime, and enhance energy efficiency.
 Target Audience:
 Manufacturing companies, specifically in sectors like automotive, electronics, and food processing, where automation can significantly improve productivity.

 Main Objectives: